iTwin/itwinjs-core/docs/presentation/Common-Rules/MultiSchemaClassesSpecification.md

 > TypeScript type: [MultiSchemaClassesSpecification]($presentation-common).

-Multi schema classes are used to specify which ECClasses should be targeted when generating display content or hierarchy nodes.
-The primary purpose of this specification is to provide a way of defining multiple target classes from different schemas.
+Multi schema classes are used to specify which and how ECClasses should be targeted when creating content or hierarchy nodes.
+The primary purpose of this specification is to provide a way to define a group of target classes.

 ## Attributes